This blog may contain affiliate links. Read our disclosure policy for more info.

 Take notice of avalanche zones

-The Kananaskis and is prone to avalanches specially in the months from November to June.
+The Kananaskis region is prone to avalanches, especially in the months from November to June.
 Along the Ha Ling Trail you’ll see “Avalanche Zone” signs which are placed in spots where you should not spend any time in, just pass through these quickly.
 You can also check the conditions on Avalanche Canada.

 Other Things to do While You’re in Canmore

-- Whitewater Rafting – an iconic Canadian activity that is sure to provide lots of scenic views, thrills, and laughs!
+- Whitewater Rafting – An iconic Canadian activity that is sure to provide lots of scenic views, thrills, and laughs!
 After a safety briefing, this whitewater rafting tour will have you splashing through rapids for around 2 hours.
-It costs $130 CAD and is available in the summer from mid-May until mid-September.
+It costs $140 CAD and is available in the summer from mid-May until early September.

 Where to Stay in Canmore